wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

 6 Generate key files in bastion node.

        echo "" | ssh-keygen -t rsa -N ""
+       cat id_rsa.pub > authorized_keys

-7 Go to 'Scripts' folder and run "ssh-copy-id.sh" to copy public key to all the other nodes:
+7 Go to 'Scripts' folder and run "ssh-copy.sh" to copy public key to all the other nodes:

-      bash -x ssh-copy-id.sh
+      bash -x ssh-copy.sh

 ## Set up NFS service in NFS node